Tips for Talking with Professors

 Know Yourself and How Your Disability Affects You

 The more you know about your disability and its impact on your learning style, the better you can advocate for your needs.
-If you don't feel you know enough about your disability, don’t hesitate to use your resources—ask SDS, gather information from the library, or call your doctor or diagnostician.
+If you don't feel you know enough about your disability, don’t hesitate to use your resources: ask SDS, gather information from the library or other research-based sources, or consult with your doctor or diagnostician.

-Although you do not have to disclose your disability when talking to your professor, it is helpful for him or her to know how it affects you in the classroom.
+Although you do not have to disclose your disability when talking to your instructor, it is helpful for them to know how it affects you in the classroom.
 Do you have trouble concentrating?
-Is it hard to follow the professor while taking notes?
-Can you see information presented in class?
-If a professor has this information, they may have a better idea of how to appropriately accommodate your disability.
+Is it hard to follow along while taking notes?
+Can you see the information presented in class?
+If an instructor has this information, they may have a better idea of how to appropriately accommodate your disability.

 Your Right to Academic Accommodations

-You will find that at Cornell, most instructors are accustomed to and interested in working with students to appropriately accommodate disabilities.
-However, if you find that you need to educate a faculty member about disability law and Cornell’s procedures, here is a reminder of how things work.
+At Cornell, most instructors are accustomed to and interested in working with students to appropriately accommodate disabilities.
+However, if you find that you need to educate a faculty member about disability law and Cornell’s procedures, here is a reminder of how things work:

-You are entitled to receive academic accommodations through Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 to ensure equal access to education programs and services.
+- You are entitled to receive academic accommodations through Section 504 of the Rehabilitation Act and the Americans with Disabilities Act to ensure equitable access to educational programs and services.

 Choosing a Time to Meet

-It is important that you meet with your professor as close to the start of the semester as possible to ensure that accommodations are put in place swiftly.
-Although it might seem convenient, the time immediately after class is usually not a good time to talk with your instructors.
-This is often the time when everybody with a question bombards the professor and the instructor's attention is divided.
+It is important that you meet with your instructors as close to the start of the semester as possible to ensure that accommodations are put in place swiftly.
+Although it might seem convenient, the time immediately after class is usually not a good time to talk with an instructor.
+This is often the time when everybody with a question bombards them and the instructor's attention is divided.
 Also, many instructors have other obligations directly after class, so are unable to give you the time necessary to adequately discuss your needs.
 Most importantly, the environment directly after a class does not provide the privacy to ensure confidentiality.

-When discussing your accommodations or any other issue with an instructor, you need the professor's full attention.
-Your best bet is to make an appointment to see a professor during office hours or at another time that suits you both.
+When discussing your accommodations or any other issue with an instructor, you need the instructor's full attention.
+Your best bet is to make an appointment to see a instructor during office hours or at another time that suits you both.

 Be Prepared for your Appointment